weeblrpress/clearstatus/README.md

 #  languageName: Español
 ````

 As you can see, all lines in that file start with a `#`: they are commented out and have no effect.
 To add more languages to your site, you will need to remove the `#` symbol at the start of the desired lines and configure as needed.
-Here is an example for adding both Spanish and French to a site with Enlglish as the default language:
+Here is an example for adding both Spanish and French to a site with English as the default language:

 ````
 en: